jamietre/CsQuery/README.md

 ##### Overview

 CsQuery is built around an object model that mostly mimics the browser DOM.
 Every element in this model implements the most basic interface, `IDomNode`.
 The basic heirarchy looks like this:

+Note: As of 7/2012 this is outdated.
+There are derived types for specific HTML elements that inherit DomElement now.

     IDomNode
         IDomObject